tianyuan129/15th-ndn-hackathon.github.io/index.md

 We particularly encourage projects that:

 - Directly address NDN research needs ,
-- Create new NDN tools or modify existing tools,
+- Create new NDN tools or modify existing tools ,
-- Create or improve documentation and how-to guides.
+- Create or improve documentation and how-to guides .

 ## News